 ATONs were not specifically assigned for investigation.
 Charted buoys marking the channel were observed during operations, but are seasonal and were not investigated.
-The "Chunak Point Daybeacon 2" and "Cape Krenitzin Light 7" were observed from the survey area to exist at the charted location and were serving their intended purpose.
-It is recommended that updated positions of buoys be obtained from the USCG for charting purposes.
+The light at Rocky Pt (Fl R 6s 20ft 5m '6') was observed at the charted location and was serving its intended purpose.